ucb-bar/chipyard/docs/Chipyard-Basics/Configs-Parameters-Mixins.rst

 Configs
 ---------------------

-A *Config* is a collection of multiple generator parameters being set to specific values.
+A *config* is a collection of multiple generator parameters being set to specific values.
-Configs are additive, can override each other, and can be composed of other Configs (sometimes referred to as config fragments).
+Configs are additive, can override each other, and can be composed of other configs (sometimes referred to as config fragments).
-The naming convention for an additive Config or config fragment is ``With<YourConfigName>``, while the naming convention for a non-additive Config will be ``<YourConfig>``.
+The naming convention for an additive config or config fragment is ``With<YourConfigName>``, while the naming convention for a non-additive config will be ``<YourConfig>``.
 Configs can take arguments which will in-turn set parameters in the design or reference other parameters in the design (see :ref:`Parameters`).

 This example shows a basic config fragment class that takes in zero arguments and instead uses hardcoded values to set the RTL design parameters.